BYLAW 9210

 c) student or parent;

-4. The Board Committee shall decide by majority vote whether or not any further consideration should be given to the policy proposal.
+4. The Official Trustee shall decide whether any further consideration should be given to a policy proposal.

-6. If the Board Committee decides to give further consideration to a policy proposal, it shall
+5. If the Official Trustee decides to give further consideration to a policy proposal, they shall:

 B. ARTICLE TWO – DEVELOPMENT OF A POLICY PROPOSAL

-1. A Working Committee shall prepare a draft policy proposal after consulting with and obtaining the input of persons or groups significantly affected by the policy proposal.
+1. The Policy Sub-Committee or Ad Hoc Committee charged with the development of policy shall prepare a draft policy proposal after consulting with and obtaining the input of persons or groups significantly affected by the policy proposal.

-2. The Working Committee shall submit the policy proposal to the appropriate Board Committee, supported by a report which will summarize both the information gathered by the Working Committee and the input of consulted parties.
+2. The Policy Sub-Committee or Ad Hoc Committee shall submit the policy proposal to the Board of Education, supported by a report which will summarize both the information gathered and the input of consulted parties.

-5. The Board may approve the policy as drafted by the Board Committee, reject the policy, make such revisions to the policy as it deems appropriate, require further public input or give such other directions or make such other referrals as it deems appropriate.
+3. The Board may approve the policy as drafted, reject the policy, make such revisions to the policy as it deems appropriate, require further public input or give such other directions or make such other referrals as it deems appropriate.

 C. ARTICLE THREE – ADOPTION AND IMPLEMENTATION OF A POLICY